yownas/RuinedFooocus/readme.md

 20. Render different subjects so you can process a whole list of prompts.
 Seperate each prompt by placing `---` on a new line
 21. Supports subdirectories for models/loras so you can get all organised!
 22. Add <style:stylename> to prompt to set the required style
 23. Controlnet!
-Check out the CN tab, once selected you'll be able to upload your controlnet base image into a new special area in the tab
+Check out the **PowerUp** tab, once selected you'll be able to upload your controlnet base image into a new special area in the tab
 24. Save your own custom perfomances and easily load them back in with the dropdown
-25. Create your own default ControlNet settings, or just get into the hardcore details with the custom controlnet mode
+25. Create your own default ControlNet settings, or just get into the hardcore details with the custom **PowerUp** mode
+26. Image2Image mode is now active and available in the **PowerUp** tab

 ## Thanks